psnewer/nautilus_trader/docs/integrations/bybit.md

 The adapter automatically determines the account type based on configured product types:

-- **SPOT only**: Uses `CASH` account type with borrowing support enabled
+- **Spot only**: Uses `CASH` account type with borrowing support enabled
 - **Derivatives or mixed products**: Uses `MARGIN` account type (UTA - Unified Trading Account)

-This allows you to trade SPOT alongside derivatives in a single Unified Trading Account, which is the standard account type for most Bybit users.
+This allows you to trade Spot alongside derivatives in a single Unified Trading Account, which is the standard account type for most Bybit users.

 :::info
-**Unified Trading Accounts (UTA) and SPOT margin trading**
+**Unified Trading Accounts (UTA) and Spot margin trading**

 Most Bybit users now have Unified Trading Accounts (UTA) as Bybit steers new users to this account type.
 Classic accounts are considered legacy.

-For SPOT margin trading on UTA accounts:
+For Spot margin trading on UTA accounts:

 - Borrowing is **NOT automatically enabled** - it requires explicit API configuration
-- To use SPOT margin via API, you must submit orders with `is_leverage=True` in the parameters (see [Bybit docs](https://bybit-exchange.github.io/docs/v5/order/create-order#request-parameters))
+- To use Spot margin via API, you must submit orders with `is_leverage=True` in the parameters (see [Bybit docs](https://bybit-exchange.github.io/docs/v5/order/create-order#request-parameters))
 - If auto-borrow/auto-repay is enabled on your Bybit account, the venue will automatically borrow/repay funds for those margin orders
 - Without auto-borrow enabled, you'll need to manually manage borrowing through Bybit's interface

-**Important**: The Nautilus Bybit adapter defaults to `is_leverage=False` for SPOT orders, meaning they won't use margin unless you explicitly enable it.
+**Important**: The Nautilus Bybit adapter defaults to `is_leverage=False` for Spot orders, meaning they won't use margin unless you explicitly enable it.
 :::

 ## Fee currency logic

 Understanding how Bybit determines the currency for trading fees is important for accurate accounting and position tracking.
-The fee currency rules vary between SPOT and derivatives products.
+The fee currency rules vary between Spot and derivatives products.

-### SPOT trading fees
+### Spot trading fees

-For SPOT trading, the fee currency depends on the order side and whether the fee is a rebate (negative fee for maker orders):
+For Spot trading, the fee currency depends on the order side and whether the fee is a rebate (negative fee for maker orders):

 #### Normal fees (positive)